-1. We are trying to change the wrong thing (e.g. following a meal plan that doesn't allow for treats), or we set ourselves too many things to change at one time
+1. You're following the wrong process (e.g. following a meal plan full of things you don't really like), or we set ourselves too many things to change at one time

-We have ALL done the first one, and it’s usually fairly obvious to identify what we did wrong, however the second one is less obvious.
+We have ALL done the first one, however the second one is less obvious.

-This means your identity, your beliefs about your self image, and your judgments about yourselves and others.
-Most people don’t consider having to change their identity when they set out to achieve a goal.
+This means your identity, your beliefs about your self image, and your judgments about yourselves.
 Let me explain:

 Two people who have recently stopped smoking are offered a cigarette.

 One says “No thanks, I’m trying to quit”.
 Whilst this seems a reasonable response, this person still believes they’re a smoker.
 They hope to change their behaviour without changing their beliefs.

 The second person says “No thanks, I don't smoke.”
-I know it’s a small difference, but their statement signals a change in their beliefs about themselves.
+It’s a small difference, but their statement signals a change in their beliefs about themselves.
 They no longer identify as a smoker.

 You believe in the identity you have now only because you have proof of it.
-The more you repeat a new habit or behaviour, the more you reinforce the identity associated with that behaviour.
+The more you repeat a new habit or behaviour, the more you reinforce the new identity associated with that new behaviour.
 For example, when you exercise each day, whether it's going to the gym, dance class or for a walk, you embody the identity of an active person.
 Repeat these actions enough and your self image begins to change.